 Alex Garland has two new projects going with another writer, Jeff VanderMeer.
 I intend to keep an eye out for them.

 Lionsgate’s Blu-ray + Digital HD of Ex Machina is the expected flawless encoding of a movie that was recommended to me by practically everyone I know.
-The careful transfer shows off what is a very impressive production.
+The careful transfer shows off an impressive production.
 That futuristic house is so real that we can’t decide if it’s a set or an existing structure.
 The digital effects are seamless.
-Before CGI I couldn’t get enough behind the scenes footage, from almost any movie.
+Before CGI I could never get enough behind the scenes footage, from almost any movie.
 With digital pictures I no longer want to see BTS material — the illusions in Ex Machina are too good to spoil.
 The soundtrack score sounds experimental; at one point it appears to be rearranging the ‘talk to the aliens’ theme from Close Encounters of the Third Kind.

 At this point in time, Alex Garland’s original screenplay has been nominated for an Oscar, as have the special effects by Andrew Whitehurst, Paul Norris, Mark Williams Ardington and Sara Bennett.
 I’m thinking the Academy is more likely to vote for the Mad Max epic, but you never know — this is pretty elegant work.